mrmccormack/jekyllBasic/aboutme/index.md

 Hey there!
 My name is **Babji, Chetty**.

-# Here is some sample colored code
+# Here is some sample colored code xx

 ```html
 <strong>hello world</strong>